DenefLab/Computational-boot-camp/docs/source/QualityControl.rst

 FastQC levels should be taken with a grain of salt!!!!

 Not all sequencing data is created equal.
 They serve different purposes.
 For example in DNA-seq you do not expect read replicates in the data.
 However in RNA-seq the replicates ARE your data.
 Therefore the tests are not an end all be all.
-In the next sectionas we will use and actual metagenomics xperiment fastqc report to explain each test and how a raw data set compares to a QCed set.
+In the next sectionas we will use and actual metagenomics experiment fastqc report to explain each test and how a raw data set compares to a QCed set.

 FastQC Test Information
 -----------------------------